-We are You are halfway to a wonderful travel time!
-It remains only to determine the topics of interest to you, your favorite historical characters, the directions that you would like to see.
-Relax, now we are together and I am ready for your questions and even whims, I wish us a lively dialogue, immersion, and the excursions themselves are organized by me so that you smell, taste, laugh, ride an unfamiliar transport, touch, be amazed visually and by ear.
-I do not advocate emigration, but I can make you feel like a local, experience a unique experience by sharing my pleasure of living in the capital of the world — London!
+You are halfway to a wonderful travel time!
+It remains only to determine the topics that fascinate you, your favorite historical characters, and the objects that you would like to see.
+Relax, now we are together and I am ready for your questions and even whims, I wish us a lively dialogue and immersion.
+The excursions themselves are organized by me so that you can smell, taste, laugh, ride an unfamiliar transport, touch, and be amazed visually and by sounds.
+I do not advocate emigration, but I can make you feel like a local, and experience unique moments by sharing my pleasure of living in the capital of the world — London!

-Sightseeing tours (and I have only three of them) are the best solution if you have: just a few days, but I would like to see everything; relatives or friends have arrived and need to surprise them; the budget is limited and I want to invest it as efficiently as possible.
-In each of the review events are presented in close-up, from the time of the foundation of the city and up to today with a discussion of prospects.
-Moving on the sightseeing is mixed — partly on foot, otherwise a cab, a boat on the Thames, the world’s oldest subway or a double-decker bus at the guests’ choice.
-Places for breakfast, snacks, lunches and dinners are planned by the guide and these are always the most unique and unrealistically delicious places in London.
-In order for the tour to cover its goals, we will need 6 hours (of course, measured and with the necessary breaks) and 350 pounds of budget for a company of up to 6 people.
-There is a very large volume of topics covered in the reviews, any questions and individual interests are welcome!
+Sightseeing tours (I have three of them) are the best solution if you have: just a few days, but you would like to see everything; relatives or friends have arrived and you need to surprise them; or the budget is limited and you want to invest it as efficiently as possible.
+In each of the tours, sightseeing is presented in close-up, from the time of the foundation of the city and up to today with a discussion of prospects.
+Moving on the sightseeing is mixed — partly on foot, otherwise a cab, a boat on the Thames, the world’s oldest subway, or a double-decker bus at the guests’ choice.
+Places for breakfast, snacks, lunches, and dinners are planned by the guide and these are always the most unique and unrealistically delicious places in London.
+In order for the tour to cover its goals, we will need 6 hours (of course, measured and with the necessary breaks) and a £350 budget for a company of up to 6 people.
+There is a very large volume of topics covered in sightseeings, any questions and individual interests are welcome!

 This is our local Vatican!
-The autonomy of the City of London is visible with the naked eye, because here we are even looking at a separate city hall!
-We will start the tour in a very unusual way — with a visit to the Temple, an area with a deep history of the Templars and filming locations of «The Da Vinci Code», the history of tea and opium warriors, the beautiful building of the Royal Court of Justice.
+The autonomy of the City of London is visible to the naked eye, because here we are even looking at a separate city hall!
+We will start the tour in a very unusual way — with a visit to the Temple, an area with a deep history of the Templars and filming locations of «The Da Vinci Code», the history of tea and opium wars, and the beautiful building of the Royal Court of Justice.

-Finally, in this overview, we will collect the bridges of London from Westminster to the Tower, and then to the Greenwich Tunnel!
-We will see Shakespeare’s Globe, the Royal Observatory, the London Mayor’s Office and the famous Shard skyscraper, docks and pirate sites, a tea clipper and an 11th century prison, Southwark Cathedral and the prime Meridian, the Modern Test and the Millennium Bridge, Harrow Market and Canary Wharf — and everything around the history of the unique River Thames.
+In the this sightseeing tour, we will collect the bridges of London from Westminster to the Tower, and then to the Greenwich Tunnel!
+We will see Shakespeare’s Globe, the Royal Observatory, the London Mayor’s Office and the famous Shard skyscraper, docks and pirate slums, a real tea clipper boat and an 11th century prison, Southwark Cathedral and the prime Meridian, Tate Modern and the Millennium Bridge, Harrow Market and Canary Wharf — and everything around the history of the unique River Thames.

-Below — guided tours of the districts — click on the icon of the one you are interested in!
-A tour of the area consists of several important parts, the first of which is a visit to the most interesting museum, gallery or market in a particular area.
+Below are guided tours of the districts — click on the icon of any one you are interested in to see more!
+A tour of the area consists of several important parts, the first of which is a visit to the most interesting museum, gallery, or market in a chosen area.
 Usually 1.5 hours and focused as much as possible on the most entertaining and striking exhibits.
 Each tour has unique places with drinks and food — it’s always something memorable and amazing, the story of which I will tell you in detail.
-Also in each tour there is a place for street art and street sculpture, as well as plants on the way and the history of architecture.
+Also on each tour, there is a place for street art and street sculpture, as well as plants on the way and the history of architecture.
 Well, the last block consists of personalities who lived here — writers, politicians, actors, philosophers, musicians — all those who wrote the history of London with their lives.
-Niche perfumes, local brands and filming locations of famous films are also important in my routes and I never miss the opportunity to share them with you!
+Niche perfumes, local brands, and filming locations of famous films are also important in my routes and I never miss the opportunity to share them with you!

 In the individual format of such a tour, 3.5 hours cost 200 pounds and any of them is possible at a date and time convenient for you.
-By the way, this is a great gift for a birthday, anniversary, or as an acquaintance with the areas where you are thinking of moving.
+By the way, this is a great gift for a birthday, anniversary, or as a way to discover the areas where you are thinking of relocating.
 I also have these tours in a group format, but only once a week on Saturdays — 30 pounds per person, the start is always from 11 am and the duration is 3.5 hours.

-For some museums and galleries, a whole separate tour is needed — and I have such!
-4 hours for one grandiose institution to sort out its artifacts in detail and in exchange for a small investment of 250 pounds (tickets for 2 are included)!
-I have chosen the most grandiose, the most impressive and the most necessary places for understanding British culture and have prepared legends, gossip, quests in them for you.
+For some museums and galleries, a whole separate tour is needed — and I can deliver such tours!
+During the 4 hours per each grandiose foundation, we will explore its artifacts in detail in exchange for a modest investment of 250 pounds (tickets for 2 are included).
+I have chosen the most significant, the most impressive, and important places for understanding British culture and have prepared legends, gossip, and quests in them for you.